rynczakd/automatic-speech-recognition-project/README.md

 ## Analysis of speech signal
 **Speech signal characteristics**
+Speech is the most basic way for people to communicate.
+It is a sequence of complex sounds that are produced in the articulatory organs of humans.

 **Speech signal in the time domain**
 **Speech signal preprocessing**
 **Speech signal in the time-frequency domain**